connellmcg/fileHarvester/README.md

 FileHarvester is a python3 script that will scrape a target for files of a defined extension.

-The default extensions this scrape are: pdf, doc and docx.
+The default extensions this will scrape are: pdf, doc and docx.

 Running this too often will cause a 'too many requests' message - this is on Google's side.